 Please read your CO alarm manual as the beeping sequence and their meaning may vary by manufacturer and model.

-Should I Take My CO Detector Alarm Seriously?
+Should I Take My Low Level Carbon Monoxide Detector Alarm Seriously?

 Absolutely, take action.
 Evacuate from your indoor surroundings and call 911.

 To illustrate the seriousness, consider the following example.
 In 2019, Illinois fire departments responded to 23,000 calls about CO and were able to determine a leak at 11,000 of those locations - nearly 50%.

 How Do I Take Care of My Low Level Carbon Monoxide Detector?

 Your CO detector doesn't need much special care.
 Just make sure to press the TEST button weekly and change the batteries yearly.
 Make sure the vented slots are not clogged with any dust and follow the manufacturer's care booklet.
 Always use fresh alkaline or lithium batteries.
 Again, check to make sure it is operational by checking the LED lights, the battery bar life, and pressing the TEST button.
 Typical maintenance steps include:

 - Test the alarm weekly by pressing the TEST button.

 - Check grilled vent slots to ensure no blockage.